Skip to main content

 • who want to work less but still get the same amount of income to fund their lifestyle or

-• who are 60-64 years, can salary sacrifice into super, and would like to take advantage of tax benefits, and
+• who can salary sacrifice into super, and would like to take advantage of tax benefits, and

 • whose employer offers salary sacrifice – not all employers do.

-To open a transition to retirement account you must:
+To open a transition to retirement account you must be between 60-64 years old, and still be working.

 Setting up a transition to retirement account that gives you the most benefit can be complex.
 For help working out if it's a good option for you, book an appointment with a financial adviser.